 Using 2/3 of the stuffing, mound it slightly in the center of the artichokes.
 Then, starting at the bottom, spread the leaves open and spoon a rounded teaspoon of stuffing near the base of each leaf.
 (The artichokes can be prepared to this point several hours ahead and kept refrigerated.)

 In a Dutch oven with a tightfitting lid, combine the 1 cup stock, wine, shallot and oregano.
+(Note: Don't use cast iron or the cooked artichokes will turn brown.)
 Bring to a boil, then reduce the heat to low.
-Arrange the artichokes, stem end down, in the liquid in a single layer.
+Arrange the artichokes, stem-end down, in the liquid in a single layer.
 Cover and simmer until the outer leaves are tender, about 45 minutes (add water if necessary).
 Transfer the artichokes to a rack and let cool slightly.
 Cut each artichoke into quarters and serve warm.

 Nutritional analysis per serving